 Oh, and to add insult to injury?
 Our rent is going up.
 It’s only $25, which we can more than afford, but this apartment is not worth a penny more than what we are already paying for it.
 I have honestly been considering writing a nice letter to the management company that says “Please do not try to charge more for this apartment, because it is not worth it.” and then detail the reasons why.
 (Most of which are complaints about the poor construction quality.
 You’ll recall the mouse incident and the fact that we have pipes running across the ceiling in the bathroom, kitchen, and bedroom.
 It’s not awful – it’s laid out very well for the space – but… agghgh.)
 I’d been considering writing this letter before we got the rent change notice, and now I’m thinking I totally should have done it.

-I’m hoping we find a place soon.
+I’m hoping we find a place soon with the help of an expert such as a realtor.
 I’m just sick of people not calling us back, not emailing us back, taking applications but not responding, and renting places to other people once we’ve seen them.
 Frustrating!